minlanyu/cs145-site/README.md

 - There are no good textbook for cloud related concepts.
 You have to refer to my slides and the papers listed in the syllabus for readings.
 Please contact me if some concepts are hard to understand and I'll provide more supplemental materials.

 ## Coursework
-- Class and section participation is mandatory.
+- Class and biweekly section participation is mandatory.
 - Extra credits given based on your contributions to in-class and piazza discussions.
 - Weekly questions and reviews: 20%
 - Programming projects: 70%